pinax/pinax-ratings/README.md

     ]
 ```

-Next, add `pinax.ratings.urls` to your project urlpatterns:
+Add `pinax.ratings.urls` to your project urlpatterns:

 ```python
     urlpatterns = [